ayushmansatpathy/ayushmansatpathy/README.md

 ## 🚀 About Me

 I'm really passionate about programming, and love learning about newer technologies and frameworks.
-I enjoy full-stack development, and building both impactful and stupid things.
+I enjoy full-stack development, and building things to solve both major problems and slight inconveniences.

 ## 🛠️ Technologies & Tools